PhaserEditor2D/phaser2-chains/README.md

 Note there is a panel with the matching Phaser examples.
 Keep an eye on that, it always shows interesting results.

-Just try with the [Phaser Chains](http://phaserchains.boniatillo.com) website, but it is also avaiable as [Brackets](http://brackets.io) extension and was embedded in the [Phaser official website](http://phaser.io/learn/chains).
+Just try with the [Phaser Chains](http://phaserchains.boniatillo.com) website, but it is also available as [Brackets](http://brackets.io) extension and was embedded in the [Phaser official website](http://phaser.io/learn/chains).

 This tool uses the Phaser Editor metadata.